From Soil to Structure: Earthen Building Codes and Standards

 Earthen Building Codes and Standards plus other Natural Building Codes & Developments

-3. 2021 & 2024 International Residential Code (IRC) Appendix AU: Cob Construction provides standards for building with cob, a natural material made from clay, sand, and straw.
+1. Cob Construction (Monolithic Adobe): 2021 & 2024 International Residential Code (IRC) Appendix AU provides standards for building with cob, a natural material made from clay, sand, and straw.
 The appendix covers design, construction methods, and structural requirements for cob buildings, including the use of cob blocks or bricks.
+2024 IRC: The appendix was renumbered to Appendix BK.

-10. Local Amendments – Many jurisdictions adapt the IBC and IRC with local amendments.
+8. Local Amendments: Many jurisdictions adapt the IBC and IRC with local amendments.
 For instance, counties with historic use of earthen materials may have specific regulations for earth blocks based on local climate, freeze/thaw concerns, and building traditions.
 To find out what amendments a particular county has adopted, check with the local building department or review their published building codes and ordinances, which are often available on the county's official website.

-15. TMS 402-16 Building Code Requirements for Masonry Structures provides guidelines for traditional masonry materials like concrete and clay units but does not specifically address compressed earth block (CEB) construction.
-To bridge this gap, The Masonry Society’s Earthen Modular Masonry Committee (EMMC) is developing standards tailored to earthen materials, including CEBs.
-These efforts aim to integrate CEBs into mainstream masonry practices, ensuring they meet structural requirements while maintaining the unique benefits of earthen construction.
+14. TMS 402-16 Building Code Requirements for Masonry Structures provides guidelines for traditional masonry materials like concrete and clay units but does not specifically address compressed earth block (CEB) construction.

 R Value Chart Mass Wall Column

-16. The International Energy Conservation Code (IECC) provides standards to improve building energy efficiency by defining the required insulation levels for various types of walls, including mass walls.
+17. The International Energy Conservation Code (IECC) provides standards to improve building energy efficiency by defining the required insulation levels for various types of walls, including mass walls.
+This distinction is important for earth block homes, as mass walls, with their unique thermal properties, typically have lower R-value requirements compared to other wall types.

 Key Points of the IBC 2021 Chapter 21, Section 2109: Empirical Design of Adobe Masonry